 Maintaining a flawless reputation is important for the Myrtle Beach lodging industry.
 Hoteliers want guests to have a perfect vacation experience so they will return regularly—and share their satisfactory experience with friends.
 It doesn’t always work out that way.
 Sad to say, hundreds of people each year will find that their visits to a South Carolina hotel involves an accidental injury—one that could have been prevented all along.
 Many of these accidents will come with serious, lasting consequences; some will be fatal.

-When Bad Things Happen in a Myrtle Beach Hotel
+When Injuries Happen in a Myrtle Beach Hotel

 If the hotel’s staff fails to provide a safe and secure living space, then the business may be legally liable for any injuries that happen because of this negligence.
 “Negligence” is another legal term that means not living up to the duty of care.
 Negligence can take many forms in a hotel: it may consist of failure to repair damaged or dangerous facilities, or even failure to warn guests of hazards that should be avoided on the premises.